Gasoline shortage grips local stations as pipeline shutdown sparks panic-buying - Reporter Newspapers

 GasBuddy has launched a tracker at tracker.gasbuddy.com to show which stations still have fuel in Atlanta.
 As of May 12, the tracker showed some stations throughout local communities completely without fuel, and many more with “limited fuel options.”

-Photos and reporting by Joshua Crowder
+Photos and reporting by Joshua Crowder.
+Bob Pepalis contributed.

-Note: Update: This story has been updated with information about Colonial Pipeline’s resumption of operations.